SixtenNordegren/water_electrolysis/data_analysis/data/README_data.md

 ## Data
 The raw data begins at line 62.
 Before that is general information about the test.
-There is two dependencies needed to parse the data that are not

 ## External dependencies
-Included in the standard installation of anaconda.
+There is two dependencies needed to parse the data that aren't included in the standard installation of Anaconda.
 I will include a small guide below about how to install new Python3 libraries.
 This will be just enought to install those two dependencies however and if you want/need to know more please look at https://pip.pya.io for the full pip documentation.